Sources of Financial Aid

 A full-time teacher, substitute, administrator, counselor, paraprofessional, teacher's aide or ed-tech, in a public or private educational center, enrolled in a program certifiable or endorsable for teaching by the State of Michigan, can receive a 60% tuition discount.

-This grant is available for undergraduate and graduate students enrolled in programs charged at the following rates:
+This grant is available for undergraduate and graduate students enrolled in programs charged at the rates listed below.
+Any program that is at a different tuition rate, is not eligible for the discount.

 A new application must be submitted each term, not more than one month prior to the start of the term, by the following deadlines: